Mojácar: History

 Mojácar has been inhabited by many different groups since antiquity.
 Populated since the Bronze Age around 2000 BC, traders such as the Phoenicians and Carthaginians arrived to serve the growing communities.
 Under Greek dominion, the settlement was called Murgis-Akra, whence came the Latinized Moxacar, the arab Muxacra, and finally the current name of Mojácar.

 Murgis-Akra and its lands became incorporated into the Nasrid sultanate, and the town found itself on the frontier with the Christian forces to the east.
 Watchtowers and fortresses were built, or reinforced, during the 14th century.
 On June 10, 1488, the town was annexed to the Kingdom of Castile.

 Mojácar, once again, began to expand until the early 18th century, when the census of the time recorded 10,000 people.
 Around the middle of the 19th century, Mojácar began another period of decline.

 Several severe droughts brought about this drop in the town's fortunes, with a consequent emigration to other parts of Spain, Europe or Hispanic America.
 The depopulation of the town was halted in the 1960s when tourism began to reverse the trend.

 Climate

 Mojácar has more than 3000 hours of sun per year.
 Rainfall is seldom and weak, with an average rainfall of 200mm per year.
 The average yearly temperature is around 20 °C. Winter is normally mild.
-Mojácar is classified as being in the 11 climate zone (the highest climate zone) that means the temperature in Mojácar is never lower than 4 °C.

 The average temperature in winter varies between 10 °C and 18 °C.

 The average temperature in summer varies between 26 °C and 32 °C.

 Thanks to Mojácar's proximity to the sea, the maximum temperature in summer is considered mild.
 However, in the inland zones of Almeria during summer, day time temperatures can reach 40 °C; even the low evening temperature is high enough to warrant the use of airconditioning, especially during June, July and August.